roblaing/swipl-webapp-howto/README.md

 ## Unit 4

+> If you cannot explain something in simple terms, you don't understand it yourself. ― [Richard Feynman](https://twitter.com/ProfFeynman)

 Work in progress...

 In this unit we step into the dangerous minefield of using cookies to authenticate users.
 Users will be stored in our blog database with the following table: